-This guide will look at corn snake shedding process from start to finish.
+This guide will look at the corn’s shedding process from start to finish.
 This includes the corn snake blue phase and what behavior you can expect when they start to shed.
-We’ll then take a look at some common corn snake shedding problems and what you can do to resolve them.
+We’ll then take a look at some common corn snake shedding problems and what can be done to safely resolve them.

 Snakes shed their skin as they grow.
-Their skin as isn’t stretchy and pliable as ours, so they have to shed old skins regularly as they get bigger and longer.
+Their skin isn’t as stretchy and pliable as human skin, so they have to shed old skins regularly as they get bigger and longer.
 And, since snakes never stop growing, they continually shed throughout their life.

 What Time of Year Do Snakes Shed Their Skin?

 Snakes don’t wait until a particular time of year to shed.
-It’s not about that.
 It’s about shedding when they need to because they’ve outgrown their skin.

-As we said, a hatchling snake should shed within a week or so.
+A hatchling snake should shed within a week or so.
 This won’t take any more or less time whether it’s early or late in the year.
-That’s because the temperature and humidity in your snake’s enclosure should be reasonably steady throughout the year.
+That’s because the temperature and humidity of your snake’s enclosure should be reasonably steady throughout the year.

-That being said, if the temperature and humidity in your vivarium aren’t constant, then snakes do tend to shed more often in summer.
+That being said, if the temperature and humidity in your corn’s vivarium aren’t constant, then snakes do tend to shed more often in summer.
 That’s because they can grow faster and become more active in warmer, more humid weather.
-This makes them shed more quickly.
+This causes them to shed more quickly.

-This Evergreen Pet Supplies Humidifier is perfect for corn snakes that need a humid environment for shedding.
-Click on this link to read the latest reviews or check the pricing.
+This Evergreen Pet Supplies Reptile Humidifier on Amazon.com is perfect for corn snakes that need a humid environment for shedding.

-Once your snake gets older, it will grow more slowly.
-At this point, they’ll shed once every few months.
-Again, this will be the same throughout the year and depends far more on your snake’s feeding patterns than the weather.
+Once your corn snake gets older, it will grow more slowly.
+At this point, it’ll shed once every few months.
+This will be the same throughout the year and depends far more on your snake’s feeding patterns than the weather.

-Before they start to shed, you’ll notice many behaviors which act as clues that they’re getting ready.
-First, your snake will begin to hide, more than usual.
-Then they’ll go through the ‘blue phase.’
+Before it starts to shed, you’ll notice many behaviors that act as clues that it’s getting ready.
+Your snake will begin to hide more than usual.
+Then it’ll go through the ‘blue phase.’